davidofug/group-fund-manager/README.md

 > > This will help us put more resources into this project.

-## How to Contribute
+## How To Contribute

 ## Code and Technical contributions

 1. Fork to get your copy.
 2. Clone Fork to your computer.
-3. Navigate to the project directory and:-
+3. Open the terminal at your project directory:-
+4. Run the following commands

-    → Run `yarn add` or `npm install`
+    1. `yarn add` or `npm install`

-    → Run `yarn start` or `npm start`
+    2. `yarn start` or `npm start`

-4. Test your code and make sure it works.
+5. Test your code and make sure it works.
-5. Commit and use a concise commit message.
+6. Commit and use a concise commit message.
-6. Push to your repo.
+7. Push to your repo.
-7. Send a Pull Request.
+8. Send a Pull Request.
-8. Wait for PR review.
+9. Wait for PR review.

-9. Your contribution will go live in a few days after approval.
+10. Your contribution will go live in a few days after approval.

-10. If not approved you will get response.
+11. If not approved you will get response.

 ## Other contributions